 It should be obvious to most educated people that virtually no stereotype will apply across the board to all members of any substantial racial, ethnic, religious, or sociocultural group.
 Any such group is likely to include a spectrum of abilities, attitudes, and opportunities, ranging from lazy to hardworking, poor to rich, and ignorant to brilliant.
 Thus, a conspiracy theory claiming that “the Jews” are working together to control the economy would have to take account of the contention, by ADL director Abraham H. Foxman, that “over 700,000 American Jews live below or near the poverty line.”

 But let us not make too much of that contention.
 Depending on the definition used for counting, Foxman’s number appears to mean that Jews experience poverty at only about half the rate of the general American public.
 A study by the Jewish Federations of North America (2000) found that only 5% of Jewish households reported incomes below the U.S. government’s poverty line, at a time when 9.3% of American families were below that poverty line.
 The Jewish poverty rate dropped to 4% if one excluded those who had immigrated into the U.S. in recent years, many of whom would eventually enjoy improved prospects.
 Jewish poverty in New York, in particular, tends to be concentrated among those Hasidic and ultra-Orthodox Jews who live on welfare and deliberately seek to have large families for sociopolitical reasons.
-Especially after excluding these people who choose poverty to accommodate their other priorities, Jews are far less likely than Gentiles to fall below the poverty line.
+Especially after excluding these people who choose poverty to accommodate such alternate priorities, Jews are far less likely than Gentiles to fall below the poverty line.

 Perhaps ADL criticized Aso’s statement about “the richest Jewish people” because of its objection to stereotypes in which “the Jewish community” wields, in ADL’s words, “a disproportionate amount of wealth and control.”
 Again, Aso wasn’t discussing any such community.
 But beyond that, ADL seems to be suggesting that people who think Jews tend to have money are just wrong.
 In making such a suggestion, ADL would contradict the considerable literature documenting Jewish exceptionalism.
 Countless sources (including Jewish sources) tabulate the disproportionately large numbers of Jews who have excelled in arts and sciences, in Supreme Court appointments, and in numerous other fields.
 It is not likely that these people — widely recognized as being good at making money — would have merely average levels of wealth.
 Nor is it consistent with, for example, a poll (cited in Haaretz, 2012) in which Jews were nearly three times more likely than Gentiles to earn more than $100,000 per year.
 Indeed, the headline of a 2012 article by Tani Goldstein in Ynetnews, which describes itself as “Israel’s largest and most popular news and content website,” asks this question: “How did American Jews get so rich?”
-It is accurate, it is consistent with Jews’ own statements about themselves, and it is not anti-Jewish, to acknowledge the obvious fact that Jews in America do tend to wield wealth and control disproportionate to their numbers.
+It is accurate, it is consistent with Jews’ own statements about themselves, and in a country that glorifies wealth it is certainly not anti-Jewish, to acknowledge the obvious fact that Jews in America do tend to wield wealth and control disproportionate to their numbers.